 The proposed project will not require any alteration of waterways or drainage patterns.
-The proposed project is designed to retain storm water on site and thereby limit any storm drainage or run-off from the site onto adjacent properties.
+The proposed project will not increase the amount of impervious surface on the site which would increase run-off.
+Improvements to the paved areas will allow for the collection and treatment of run-off on-site prior to release into the City's storm drainage system.
 Impacts are expected to be less-than-significant.